TartanLlama/tartanllama.github.io/_posts/2017-03-21-writing-a-linux-debugger-setup.md

 }
 {% endhighlight %}

-For now our `continue_execution` function will just use `ptrace` to tell the process to continue, then `waitpid` until it's signalled.
+For now our `continue_execution` function will use `ptrace` to tell the process to continue, then `waitpid` until it's signalled.

 ------------------------------